chrisjohnson40/background-agent-test/README.md

 # Garage Inventory Management System

 A modern, full-stack inventory management system built with Angular and .NET, designed for managing garage/workshop inventory across multiple locations.
-This project serves as a test implementation for Cursor's background agents and demonstrates best practices for AI-assisted development.
+This project demonstrates AI-assisted development using OpenHands for automated issue resolution and best practices for human-AI collaboration.

 ## 🏗️ Architecture